maleagha/git-jira/README.md

     $ git-jira --status MOB-123     // Status of a particular bug
     $ git-jira --comment "Test Comment" --id MOB-123    // Adds a comment to the bug MOB-123.
     $ git-jira --comment "Test Comment"    // Adds a comment to the bug referred by the current branch.
+    $ git-jira -D -C || close    //This deletes all the branches which their JIRA ticket has been closed already

 Misc